 With over 180 variations of kimchi recorded, there’s no right or wrong ingredients.
 And whereas previously, kimchi used to be stored and fermented in buried pots, often during winter, the good news is that you can make this gut-healthy dish at home, without the need for a garden.
 Speak to most Korean families and it’s almost guaranteed that they will remember the kimchi-making days, especially in early winter.

 One thing we have to warn you about before you start, is that this dish can be super stinky!
 Many hardcore kimchi makers will even have their own fridge, often outside.

 - 1 cabbage

 - 1tbsp Korean pepper powder

 - 2tbsp Himalayan pink salt

-- Leave at room temperature for about 3 weeks until you can see bubbles form and it becomes ‘lively’.
-Open the jars periodically to release the build up of gas.
+- Pack tightly into sterilised glass jars and seal.
+Leave at room temperature for about 3 weeks until bubbles form and it becomes lively.
+Unseal the jars periodically to release the build up of gas.

 - Taste from time to time and refrigerate once the desired level of tartness is achieved.